Translations of this page:

 The following statements are based on the assumption that there shall be no individual imputability.
 It therefore should not be possible to assign a single data record to a person or e-mail address (personal data).
 It should only be possible to assign the records to a specific group.

 The best solution in each individual case depends primarily on how the participants are invited to the questionnaire.
 If individual e-mail addresses (or cell phone numbers) are available, it is possible to send serial e-mails.
-If the emails are distributed to the employees by the respective department, one has to resort to marked questionnaire links or manual distribution of serial numbers.
+If the emails are distributed to the employees by the respective department, one has to resort to marked questionnaire links or manual distribution of access codes.

 Serial Mails